xcomfan/xcomfan.github.io/gitref/branching/rebasing.md

 permalink: /gitref/branching/rebasing/
 ---

-[comment]: <> (TODO: REV MARKER)
+[comment]: <> (TODO: Need to have a section here on what can go wrong and how to recover)

 ## Rebasing

 Rebasing is an alternative approach to merging for integrating changes from one branch to another.
-Rebasing replays changes from one line of work onto another in the order they were introduced, whereas merging takes the endpoints merges them together.
+Rebasing replays changes from one line of work onto another in the order they were introduced, whereas merging takes the endpoints and merges them together.

 ### Rebasing explained

-In the diagram below there is worked that diverged and there are commits on two different branches.
+In the diagram below there is work that diverged and there are commits on two different branches.

 {% mermaid %}
  flowchart RL